grasu1555/ninjeye/README.md

             </ul>
       </li>
       <li>
-          :gun:  Fixed the latest version of SpankTeamMod<br>
+          :gun:  Fixed the latest version of SpankTeamMod
       </li>
       <li>
           :roller_coaster:  Upgraded to OpenSSL 3.0 and Curl 7.80